South Africa May 28-June 2, June 2023

 Borders: Mozambique-South Africa, South Africa-eSwatini

 In February 1865 in what was then the Transvaal Republic (ZAR).[1][2]
 Merensky had fled with a small number of parishioners, following the attacks on his previous mission station, Ga-Ratau, by the soldiers of Sekhukhune, the king of the baPedi.
 Within a year of having established the mission station, the population had grown to 420 persons.
-In order to protect their new settlement Merensky had Fort Wilhelm built above the church and village and two further forts that protected the Moutse area were built.
+To protect their new settlement Merensky had Fort Wilhelm built above the church and village and two further forts that protected the Moutse area were built.
 Botshabelo was the major spiritual, cultural and educational centre of the Berliner Mission Society in that part of the Zuid Afrikaansche Republiek (ZAR).
 It played a significant role during the Sekhukuni, the Mapoch, First Boer and the Second Boer Wars.

 NELSPRUIT (Mbombela)